Adithyaprahasith/Tableau-Dashboards-by-Adithya/Youtube Spam Abuse Analytics Dashboard/readme.md

 - Spam comments peaked in late 2014, a small number of videos (fewer than 10) accounted for the majority of spam activity, with spam rates consistently above 40%.
 - This suggests that content-based targeting or video popularity likely played a role in attracting spam.
 - 51% of all comments in the dataset were classified as spam.
-- Repeat offenders contributed disproportionately to abuse volume.
+- Repeat authors contributed disproportionately to abuse volume.
 - Spam comments are, on average, 3x longer than clean comments — suggesting long-form promo or bot behavior.

 ---